-Sonya would love to visit your school to share with the students, teachers and parents her process of creating picture books.
+Sonya would be delighted to visit your school to share her books and approach to creating picture books with the students, teachers, and parents.
 Students will learn firsthand how books are written and illustrated and will be inspired to create their own stories and books!

 School and Library Visits

-School presentations use PowerPoint to illustrate the process of creating a picture book and include reading of several books, as well as time for questions.
-There are four different presentation options to offer varying content for students and teachers.
+School presentations use PowerPoint to illustrate the steps in creating a picture book and include the reading of several books, as well as time for questions.
+There are three different presentation options to offer diversified content for students and teachers.
 Parents and caregivers are welcome.

-Sonya is available for single, half-day (two presentations), or full-day visits (three presentations), as well as public library events.
+Sonya is available for half-day (two presentations) or full-day visits (three presentations), as well as public library events.

 Grades pre-K to 1: Presentations are 30-45 minutes.
 Small groups (30-40) are best.
 During a full day visit, short informal drop-in readings in the kindergarten classrooms can be scheduled around the larger group sessions to better suit this very young audience.

 Grades 2 to 6: Presentations are 45-60 minutes, including time for questions and answers.